 “I hope this is not the end, and that the Communities of Practice will continue in some form, but whatever happens I am sure we will maintain the links we have made and continue to develop our practice through collaboration.”

-And here are some of the exciting programme outcomes:
+And to support the evaluation of the AP programme 2020, here are some of the exciting outcomes: